fanzheng10/HiDeF/README.md

 ![Figure](fig1.png)

 ## Introduction

-A package for resolving the hierarchical structures of networks based on multiscale community detection.
+HiDeF is an analysis framework to robustly resolve the hierarchical structures of networks based on multiscale community detection and the concepts of persistent homology.
+It is a collaboration between teams in UC San Diego and University of Pittsburgh.
+It is associated with the following manuscript:

-There are two main components of the scripts: `finder.py` and `weaver.py`

-Detailed documentations, including notebooks describing HiDeF usages in analyzing biological datasets, will be provided soon.
+Fan Zheng, She Zhang, Christopher Churas, Dexter Pratt, Ivet Bahar, Trey Ideker.
+Submitted (2020) [Preprint]()

-## Dependencies (with tested versions)
+## Dependencies

 [networkx](https://networkx.github.io/) 2.3
 [python-igraph](https://igraph.org/python/) 0.7.1